 Consistent, simple and purposeful.
 This is the philosophy and approach that has propelled Chef Jenn Louis to a culinary career spanning nearly two decades.
 Louis’ journey began as a teenager struggling to find her path as an artist.
 After graduating from Pitzer College in Claremont, CA, Louis traveled throughout Europe and North and South America, even settling in Israel for several months.
 Upon her return to California, she learned of a job opening from a close friend cooking for an Outward Bound base camp deep in the North Carolina woods.
 Louis landed the job and after a few short weeks at the camp, she had an epiphany that cooking was her passion and could lead to a successful and fulfilling life-long career.
 Louis followed this dream all the way to the Western Culinary Institute of Portland, and shortly after began working as a line cook at the prominent Portland restaurant, Wildwood.

 In 2000, Louis’ entrepreneurial spirit led her to open Culinary Artistry, a full-service catering company, providing everything from valet service to floral arrangements to an array of menu styles.
 Today, it is considered one of the top event planning companies in Portland, one that is not only wildly successful but committed to sustainable business practices.

-When not in the kitchen or planning events, Louis can be found traveling the globe with her husband, teaching cooking classes, playing the drums or spending time with her three cats, White Cat, Orange Cat and Wasco.
+When not in the kitchen or planning events, Louis can be found traveling the globe, teaching cooking classes, playing the drums or spending time with her cats, Wasco and Silverado Silverstein.